McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 And if there’s a mistake?

-You’re stuck with a cold Filet-O-Fish and no one to fix it.
+Good luck.
+There’s no one at the counter, the drive-thru is backed up, I think you’re just stuck with a cold Filet-O-Fish and no one to fix it.

 I even had a reader reach out to me from the blog who told me of their experience at several stores.
 One time they had a chicken sandwich thrown at their head, another time yelled at when they were trying to pick up a delivery order (they work for Door Dash).
-These stories are becoming more and more frequent, and the pleasant ones farther between.
+These stories are becoming more and more frequent, and the pleasant ones farther and farther between.

 So… Is This the Beginning of the End?